paarkavisaravanan19/paarkavisaravanan19/README.md

 <h1 align="center">Hi 👋, I'm Paarkavi Priya.S</h1>
-- 🔭 I’m in my second year of studies towards a bachelor's of engineering in Computer Sciences in Velammal College of Engineering and Technology.
+- 🔭 I’m in my third year of studies towards a bachelor's of engineering in Computer Sciences in Velammal College of Engineering and Technology.

 - 👨‍💻 All of my projects are available at [https://github.com/paarkavisaravanan19](https://github.com/paarkavisaravanan19)